Adam-K13/Adam-K13/README.md

 ## Adam Kearns
 ### 3rd Year Computer Science student at University College Dublin

-I have a particular interest in the fields of software engineering and am eager to expand my knowledge in these areas of the field.
+I have a particular interest in the fields of software engineering and game development and I am eager to expand my knowledge in these areas of the field.